 Hi!
-My name is Megan, and I am a Registered Dietitian.
-[Don’t know what a RD is, or don’t understand the difference between a “registered dietitian” and a “nutritionist”?
+My name is Megan, and I am a Registered Dietitian Nutritionist.
+[Don’t know what a RD is, or don’t understand the difference between a “registered dietitian nutritionist” and “just a nutritionist”?
 Check out this page on the Academy of Nutrition and Dietetics website to find out more.]
 I completed my Bachelor of Science in Dietetics at Central Michigan University, my dietetic internship at Henry Ford Health System in Detroit, MI, and currently hold a position as an outpatient dietitian in a bariatric surgery program.
 I have been a RDN since 2011 and have worked in weight management/bariatric surgery since 2014.

 A lot of people make a lot of assumptions about what makes someone a dietitian.
 For example, dietitians are skinny.
 Not me!!
 If you put my height and weight on a BMI chart, I’m considered “overweight”.
 I’ve struggled with eating healthy and being fit since I was in high school.
 I have also never been 100lbs overweight or been considered “obese”.
 But that doesn’t mean that I don’t know how to eat healthy and how to be fit.
 I understand how frustrating it can be and how much work it takes to lose weight.
 So even though I might not have walked in every one of my clients shoes, I pride myself in being able to relate to them on some level and help them with accomplishing their goals.

 Another assumption I hear a lot is that all dietitians love to cook and are perfect eaters.
 No way… no how!
 The kitchen really intimidates me, which is probably some of the reason I struggle to eat better.
 My favorite food in the whole wide world is cookies.
 I also love all vegetables (except beets and cauliflower – you’ll never convince me that cauliflower is a delicious replacement for potatoes or rice, yuck!) and I try to keep my diet as balanced as possible.